-The Section of Perinatal Medicine trains fellows in Neonatal-Perinatal Medicine.
+The Section of Neonatal-Perinatal Medicine trains fellows in Neonatal-Perinatal Medicine.
 We also offer courses to nurses, nurse practitioners and physician assistants.

 Our fellowship training program is open to pediatricians who have completed residency training and are interested in clinical neonatology and developmental biology.
 It is structured as a 3 year experience and is fully accredited by the American Board of Pediatrics for certification in Neonatal-Perinatal Medicine.